 You’ll find Automatic Teller Machines at:

-- Duncan Gallery (Southern entrance)
+- Southern entrance of the Duncan Gallery

 - Western Foyer of Jubilee Pavilion

 - Adjacent Rose Terrace Gate entrance